-There are haters everywhere, all over all the world.
-Anytime you step out of your comfort zone and do something 30 percent of people will like it, 30 percent of people won’t like it and 30 percent of folks won’t care.
-(Who knows what happened to the other 10 percent).
+There are haters everywhere all over the world.
+Anytime you step out of your comfort zone and do something, 30 percent of people will like it, 30 percent of people won’t like it, and 30 percent of people won’t care.
+(Who knows what happened to the other 10 percent.).

-If you are a creator, actor, a musician in a band or someone who is putting any kind of content out into the world you will receive criticism from others.
-I have experienced this with the website, people hating on me for what I have created.
-Dealing with negative feedback gets easier with time, you look at the source and realize they may have something useful to say or their opinion could be a complete waste of time.
+If you are a creator, actor, a musician in a band, or someone who is putting any kind of content out into the world, you will receive criticism from others.
+I have experienced this with the website, people hating me for what I have created.
+Dealing with negative feedback gets easier with time.
+You look at the source and realize they may have something useful to say or their opinion could be a complete waste of time.

-When some jerk mouths off, “I hate you!” you can either respond with a comeback or let it go because he might be part of the 30 percent of the hater population.
+When an idiot mouths off, “I hate you!” you can either respond with a comeback or let it go because he might be part of the 30 percent of the hater population.

 Below we have some great comebacks for the haters in this world.
 Use your comeback and let them know that they can spread their hate elsewhere.